robbiet111/ITK-Workflow-Tracker/README.md

 ## How to Create & Update Planner Tasks from Excel

-1. From Excel Spreadsheet that is within the SharePoint  associated with the Planner you wish to create tasks in select the 'Data tab.
+1. From Excel Spreadsheet that is within the SharePoint  associated with the Planner you wish to create tasks in select the `Data` tab.

 ![s1a.png](documentation_photos/s1a.png)